If you are struggling to save money, the notion of cutting expenses that you won't even notice might sound too good to be true.

 Tread carefully here, however.
 The goal is to save money, but you might not end up doing so if you replace cable with multiple streaming platforms.

-If you already have cut the cable cord and switched to a handful of streaming services, consider dropping the services you don't use.
+If you have already cut the cable cord and switched to a handful of streaming services, consider dropping the services you don't use.

 Impulse purchases